 While the current ratio at any given time is important, analysts and investors should also consider how the number has changed over time.
 That could show how the company is changing and what trajectory it is on.

 If a company’s current ratio goes up over time, this could mean that it is paying off its debts or bringing in new revenue streams.
 Investors and analysts should investigate to see what caused the change.
 It’s possible a new management team has come in and righted the ship of a company that was in trouble, which could make it a good investment target.

 A current ratio going down could mean that the company is picking up new or bigger debts.
 It could mean their revenue has gone down.
 Again, analysts and investors should investigate the cause to determine whether the company is a good investment.

 The Bottom Line

-The current ratio measures a company’s current assets compared to its debts.
-It is calculated through a simple formula of dividing a company’s total assets (cash and easily convertible assets) by its short-term debts, generally those due within a year.
+The current ratio compares a company’s current assets to the debts that it will have to pay within the year.
+It is simply calculated by dividing a company’s total assets (cash and easily convertible assets) by its short-term debts (accounts payable for the year).
 Once you’ve calculated the current ratio, you can draw inferences about the company.
-These may help you decide whether or not it is a good target for investment.
+These may help you decide whether or not it is a good investment.
 Don’t just look at the current ratio at any given time though.
 Also consider how the current ratio has changed over time and what that might mean for a company’s trajectory.